Tony Krantz: Creative Influences

 Krantz describes his work as a concert promoter at Berkeley as the major early influence on his career, because it was all about "idealism, spirituality and artistic integrity."
 He says one particular concert with Talking Heads, that he produced with his partners at Berkeley, was one of the most transformative experiences in live music he ever had, along with his Berkeley Jazz Festival.

 Apocalypse Now is Krantz's favorite film.
-And at CAA he had the opportunity to represent Francis Coppola, packaging television projects for the director, including a television movie called White Dwarf, written by Bruce Wagner which aired on Fox.
+At CAA he had the opportunity to represent Francis Coppola, packaging television projects for the director, including a television movie called White Dwarf, written by Bruce Wagner which aired on Fox.

 When interviewed about his highly unusual transition from agent to executive producer to director and writer, Krantz shared that he has wanted to direct since he was in third grade at Rudolf Steiner School in New York City, but he knew that it would be difficult to enter that realm.
 As a child, he wrote letters to Woody Allen, Francis Coppola and Miloš Forman, asking them what it was like to be a director.
 He says the directing heroes of his life are Mike Nichols, Coppola, the Coen Brothers, David Fincher, Paul Thomas Anderson, and David Lynch because of their artistry.
 He acknowledges that he joined CAA at the start of his career mostly because he was looking for a job with structure and a path to earn a living after college.
 As an agent, the transition to producer was more seamless, and then he finally came around to being the director he always wanted to be.
 He defies a widely held conception in Hollywood that agents and even producers are not creatively inclined as directors and writers.

 Personal life

-Krantz is married to Kristin Krantz, the co-founder and CEO of both Prana Animation Studios. and Oscar and Emmy winning visual effects company, Rhythm & Hues.
+Krantz is married to Kristin Krantz, the co-founder and CEO of Prana Animation Studios. and CEO of Oscar and Emmy-winning visual effects company, Rhythm & Hues.
 They met at CAA and live together in Beverly Hills, California, and in Soho, New York City.
 Krantz has a brother, Nicholas Krantz.

 His mother, Judith, was the sister of Jeremy P. Tarcher.
 Tarcher was the husband of entertainer Shari Lewis, and the father of entertainer Mallory Lewis.

 When Krantz was worried about leaving his established, comfortable career at CAA to produce television, it was his wife who encouraged him to pick up the phone and call Brian Grazer to inquire about a partnership, after the couple saw the movie "Ransom" in San Francisco which Grazer produced and Ron Howard directed.
 This call eventually led to the founding of Imagine Television.